藤田幸久とは

 • Shadow Foreign Minister and Director General for the International Department.

-• Sent by the Democratic Party of Japan (DPJ) to help the victims in disaster: Indonesia and Sri Lanka (2004 Indian Ocean tsunami), Pakistan (2005 earthquake), and Haiti (2010 earthquake).
+• Sent by the Democratic Party of Japan (DPJ) to help the victims of disaster: Indonesia and Sri Lanka (2004 Indian Ocean tsunami), Pakistan (2005 earthquake), and Haiti (2010 earthquake).

 Other Achievements